MarByteBeep/podgo/README.md

 Version comparison - Archive[14] type kImageType_Data, 0x01300000 : Device 0x01300000
 ```

 This served as extra information for decoding the fileformat.
 I can see that there are 2 chunks/images in the archive.
-And in total there are 15 sections: 1 code section, 1 boot section and 13 data sections.
-Each of them has a version code and a device code.
+And in total there seem to be 15 archive sections: 1 code section, 1 boot section and 13 data sections.
+Later however it seems like there are in fact 16 of then.
+The output also shows a version code and a device code per archive section.

 # HXF File format